Atom Learning logo

 Or download and share the guide below:

-5 tips for managing test anxiety infographic
+Infographic with five tips for managing test anxiety

 Here are some key signs to look out for which suggest that your child may be experiencing test anxiety: